eszuszu/Ado/README.md

 ## Getting Started

-  > tip: start with BaseHTML.js and StateManager.js, create handlers/reducers to subscribe to StateManager or use one of the other modules as a starting point for context specific handling.
+  > **Tip**: start with `BaseHTML.js` and `StateManager.js` for foundational functionality, create handlers/reducers to subscribe to StateManager or use one of the other modules as a starting point for context specific handling.

 ### Installation
 Currently, the project is under active development and has no installation package yet.
 Feel free to clone the repo and experiment with the modules.